SoftUni-Internal/interactive-content/EN/08-Design-Patterns/04-Behavioral-patterns.md

 }
 ```

-Let us test our code using our `main` method:
+Let us test our code using the `main` method:

 ``` java
 public class Main {